v1.10.90-0e025b8

 Choosing the Right Proxy Type

 Selecting the right proxy type is the most important decision for your project's success.
 Each type has distinct strengths, and the wrong choice can mean wasted budget, poor performance, or outright blocks.
-Hex Proxies offers residential (10M+ IPs), ISP (250K+ IPs), and datacenter proxies to cover every use case.
+Hex Proxies offers residential (10M+ partner network), ISP (multi-carrier US ISP network), and datacenter proxies to cover every use case.

 Proxy Type Overview